justi-lai/HackRice2025/README.md

-# CodeScribe: The Code Archaeology Assis## 🚀 How It Works
+# CodeScribe: The Code Archaeology Assistant

+## 🚀 How It Works

 ### Code Archaeology Workflow
 1. **Select Code**: Highlight any block of code in a Git repository